yc0/py-sub-generator-sakura/README.md

 ## 🙏 Acknowledgments

-- OpenAI for Whisper ASR models
+- **OpenAI** for Whisper ASR models and the foundational research
+- **Whisper Paper (Section 3.8)** - "Robust Speech Recognition via Large-Scale Weak Supervision" for implementation methodology and best practices
+- **SakuraLLM Project** for specialized Japanese-to-Chinese translation models optimized for light novel and anime content
-- Hugging Face for transformer models and pipeline APIs
+- **Hugging Face** for transformer models and pipeline APIs
-- Helsinki-NLP for translation models
+- **Helsinki-NLP** for OPUS-MT translation models
-- FFmpeg project for audio processing
+- **FFmpeg Project** for comprehensive audio processing capabilities

 ---